 Today, we are going to travel to space!
-After a long rocket trip, we are going to go out for a walk on the Milky Way in the middle of the stars and meteorites!
-Are you for the journey, "to infinity and beyond"?
+After a long rocket trip, we are going to go out for a walk on the Milky Way among the stars and meteorites!
+Are you prepared for the journey, "to infinity and beyond"?